twysockey/reflection/README.md

 #Reflection
 ##7/11/2017
 Today was a long day.
-For most of the day I spent my time researching
+For most of the day I spent my time researching again on how to make my text move everytime I touch the keyboard.
+I lost steam halfway through after doing two days of research that hasn't resulted in getting anyware.
+I haven't really learned anything today because of how tired I am at the moment.
+Tomorrow, my hope is that I might be able to find this "text" that might give me extra credit, but other than that im most likely calling quits.

 #Reflection
 ##7/10/2017